mpds/mpds/README.md

 - 💻 Data Scientist at [InsilicAll](https://insilicall.com).
 - 📰 My [publications](https://scholar.google.com/citations?&user=b-YoHK8AAAAJ&sortby=pubdate).

-### Projects
-Here are some of the projects I’ve been involved with.
+Below are some of the projects I’ve been involved with.
 Feel free to check them out.

-**Python projects**:
+**Scientific projects**:
 - See pinned repositories.

 **Web projects**: